 When set to "ALL", the FI4 will respond to messages received on all 16 channels.
-However, when sending out Program Changes it will do so on channel 1 only.
+However, when sending out Program Changes and MIDI note messages, it will do so on channel 1 only.

 When set to a number between 1 and 16, the FI4 will only respond to messages received on that channel.
-It will also send Program Changes on that channel only.
+It will also send out Program Changes and MIDI note messages on that channel only.

-• VCF CONTROL RANGE ("uCF")
+VCF CONTROL RANGE ("uCF")